Creating your personal website using Quarto

 • Git installed / configured

-Please refer to the MEDS Installation Guide for Mac and Windows machines to find detailed setup instructions (follow steps 1-7).
+Please refer to the MEDS Installation Guide for detailed setup instructions (follow steps 1-7).

 This document reviews two ways to get started with using Quarto to build your website.